 We make SEO simple, fast and easy.
 Getting your feet wet in SEO can be incredibly intimidating – we get it.
 As an advisor, local organic traffic is something you simply can’t ignore.
 Don’t know where to start?
 We can help!

 Q: What Is a Sitemap?

 A: Your website’s sitemap is the way you organize your website, including pages, subpages, headers, and the rest of your content.
-Think of it like an outline for your business!
-Your sitemap and overall website structure should make it easy for prospects and clients to navigate and be organized logically.
+Think of it as an outline for your business!
+Your sitemap and overall website structure should be organized logically and make it easy for prospects and clients to navigate.

-This is important for those visiting your site but it’s also necessary to effectively communicate to search engines.
-Search engine crawlers use the sitemap to reference what content is on your site and best match it with similar searches.
+This is important for those visiting your site but it’s also necessary for communicating with search engines.
+Search engine crawlers use your sitemap to reference what content is on your site and best match it with similar searches.

-At Twenty Over Ten, every website on our platform, whether you’ve decided to use our self builder package or are working with our internal team of copywriters and designers, has an XML sitemap.
-Our platform continuously generates updated XML sitemaps for your website so as you add or remove information and pages, search engines will be notified if these changes.
+At Twenty Over Ten, every website on our platform, whether you’ve decided to use our self-builder package or are working with our internal team of copywriters and designers, has an XML sitemap.
+Our platform continuously generates updated XML sitemaps for your website so as you add or remove information and pages, search engines will be notified of these changes.

 Q: What Keywords Should I Be Using to Improve My SEO?